djscruggs/PHP-library-for-StatsMix-API/README.md

 	StatsMix::track("File Uploads", 1, array('meta' => array("file type" => "PDF")));

-If you need the ability to update a stat after the fact (i.e. you're updating the same stat several times a day),  you can pass in a unique identifier called `ref_id`, which is scoped to the metric (i.e. you can use the same identifier across metrics) This example uses the current date (in UTC time) for ref_id.
+If you need the ability to update a stat after the fact (i.e. you're updating the same stat several times a day),  you can pass in a unique identifier called `ref_id`, which is scoped to the metric (so you can use the same identifier across metrics) This example uses the current date (in UTC time) for ref_id.

 	StatsMix::track("File Uploads", 1, array('ref_id' => gmstrftime('%Y-%m-%d'), 'meta' => array("file type" => "PDF")));

-If you need to timestamp the stat for something other than now, pass in a UTC datetime called `generated_at`
+If you need to timestamp the stat for something other than now, pass in a UTC datetime with the key `generated_at`

 	StatsMix::track("File Uploads", 1, array('generated_at' => gmstrftime('%Y-%m-%d %H:%I:%S',strtotime('yesterday'))));